The Importance of Preventative Dental Care

 1. Brush your teeth regularly.

+Brushing your teeth is one of the most important things you can do to keep your mouth healthy.
 Brushing removes plaque, the sticky film that coats our teeth and contains bacteria.
-Without brushing, plaque can harden into tartar, which can be removed only by a dental professional.
+Without brushing, plaque can harden into tartar, which can only be removed by a dental professional.
+Brushing regularly reinforces the importance of oral hygiene and preventive care.

 2. See the dentist regularly.